SalieriC/SWIM/README.md

 **Immersion setting:** SFX.
 **Description:**
 This is a rather simple macro that marks a token as Incapacitated! and is mainly intended for NPC Extras.
 It requires CUB to toggle the Inc.! status and Health Estimate.
-If you don't use Health Estimate I suggest using the Soak Damage macro instead.
 The macro plays a sound effect on execution and will mark all selected as Inc.!
 It works both ways though and can uncheck Inc.! if needed.

 ### Power Point Management